CLI Commands

 --localSave to ~/.openboot/snapshot.json

---jsonOutput as JSON to stdout
+--jsonOutput JSON to stdout

---dry-runPreview without saving or uploading
+--dry-runPreview without saving, uploading, or installing

 --import <path>Restore from a local file or URL